 c.
 Babies can be very wriggly and slippery, so be very careful once he or she becomes wet.

 2. Begin washing baby

 a.
-Use a cup, or your cupped hand, to get baby’s body wet.
+Use a cup, or your cupped hand, to get the baby’s body wet.

 b.
-Use a soft washcloth to gently wash baby’s face, body, arms and legs.
+Use a soft washcloth to gently wash the baby’s face, body, arms and legs.

 c.
-Use cotton balls to wipe baby’s eyes and ears.
+Use cotton balls to wipe the baby’s eyes and ears.

 d.
 If you wish, you can use a safe baby soap that is very neutral, but it is not necessary; a gentle scrub and wash down are adequate to keep babies clean.